Payment systems

 Venmo or Zelle: Advantages and Disadvantages

-Now that you have a basic understanding of Venmo vs. Zelle discussion, let’s review the pros and cons of each platform.
+Now that you have a clear picture of the Venmo vs. Zelle comparison, let’s review the pros and cons of each platform.

 Pros and Cons of Zelle